Tinkerforge/brickletlib/README.rst

 ================

-This repository contains the generic source code that is used by all Bricklets (Joystick, Poti, LCD, Dual Relay, IR Distance, etc)
+This repository contains the generic source code that is used by all Bricklets (Joystick, Poti, LCD, Dual Relay, Distance IR, etc.)

 Usage
 -----